-K-1st: 10-15 minutes per night

-2nd: 20-30 minutes per night
+K-1st: 10-15 minutes per night 2nd: 20-30 minutes per night

-3rd: 30-45 minutes per night

-4th: 40-60 minutes per night
+3: 30-45 minutes per night 4h: 40-60 minutes per night

-5th: 50-75 minutes per night
+• 5th: 50-75 minutes per night

 For grades K-4, homework will usually be assigned Monday-Thursday.
 For 5th grade, homework will usually be assigned Monday-Friday.
 Homework for Art, Music, P.E., and Library will be coordinated with the classroom teacher or will be assigned over a long period of time.
 In addition to the assigned homework, students with incomplete class work should expect to spend time at home completing this work.
 Homework will be assigned in such a way that students and parents expect homework regularly and in amounts that can be accomplished by dedicated efforts in a reasonable time frame.
-For more information see the Homework Policy available on the TCKS website and in the Policy Manual available in the Parents' Resources section of the TCKS library.
+For more information see the Homework Policy available on the TCKS website.